BMCBCC/NExtSEEK/README.md

 SEEK_URL = "http://127.0.0.1:3000"
 ```

-where a Seek instance is installed locally on the same computer, which can be modified to point to the IP address of the Seek server.
+which refers to a Seek instance installed locally on the same computer.
+Change the IP address of the Seek server accordingly.

 #### Run NExtSEEK